 A software repository on a supported version control system needs to be authorized and added as a project on circleci.com.
 Every code change then triggers automated tests in a clean container or virtual machine.
 CircleCI runs each job in a separate container or virtual machine.

-For example, after a software repository on GitHub or Bitbucket is authorized and added as a project to the circleci.com SaaS application, every new commit triggers a build and notification of success or failure through webhooks.
-CircleCI also supports Slack, HipChat, Campfire, Flowdock, and IRC notifications.
-Code coverage results are available from the details page for any project for which a reporting library is added.
+CircleCI then sends an email notification of success or failure after the tests complete.
+CircleCI also includes integrated Slack and IRC notifications.
+Code test coverage results are available from the details page for any project for which a reporting library is added.

-CircleCI can also be configured to deploy code to various environments, including the following:
+CircleCI may be configured to deploy code to various environments, including: